Computationally Efficient Learning of Statistical Manifolds: Application to smart meter data

 \subsection{Comparison between households}

 }

-To compare all 3,639 households in the Irish smart meter data we consider two ways to compute distances between observations.
-The first is to compute the density of each household's energy usage while ignoring the time of the week; using the notation of Section \ref{dataprocessing}, \(i\) corresponds to the household and \(t\) corresponds to the half-hour period.
-However, since the time of week is highly informative in electricity consumption data, an alternative would be to compute densities such that the index \(i\) corresponds to a household/time-of-week pair and index \(t\) corresponds to the week.
+To compare all 3,639 households in the Irish smart meter data, we consider two ways to compute distances between observations.
+The first is to compute the density of each household's energy usage while ignoring the time of the week with \(N=3,639\); using the notation of \autoref{dataprocessing}, \(i\) corresponds to the household and \(t\) corresponds to the half-hour period.
+However, since the time of week is highly informative in electricity consumption data, an alternative would be to compute densities such that the index \(i\) corresponds to a household/time-of-week pair and index \(t\) corresponds to the week, i.e.~\(N=3,639 \times 336=1,222,704\).
 In this case, we use \(F_{j,h}\) to denote the distribution corresponding to household \(j\) and time of week \(h\), and \(\pi_{j,k}\) to denote a vector whose entries give values of a probability mass function of a discrete approximation to \(F_{j,h}\).
-The distance between household \(j\) and household \(k\) can then be computed as

-where \(d(.,.)\) is the total variation metric between two discrete distributions.
-This metric resembles that used by \hyperlink{ref-Hyndman2018-ia}{R. J. Hyndman, Liu, and Pinson} ( \hyperlink{ref-Hyndman2018-ia}{2018}) who use a sum of Jenson-Shannon divergences rather than the total variation metric.
-However, an important advantage of using the total variation metric is that the \(\delta_{j,k}\) is equivalent to a Manhattan distance between the stacked vectors \(\pi_j=(\pi'_{j,1},\ldots,\pi'_{j,336})'\) and \(\pi_k=(\pi'_{k,1},\ldots,\pi'_{k,336})'\).
-Unlike \hyperlink{ref-Hyndman2018-ia}{R. J. Hyndman, Liu, and Pinson} ( \hyperlink{ref-Hyndman2018-ia}{2018}), we do not have to compute all pairwise distances (an \(O(n^2)\) operation) before computing nearest neighbors; instead, we can compute exact nearest neighbors using k-d trees or, in an even faster time, approximate nearest neighbors.
+The distance between household \(j\) and household \(k\) can then be computed as where \(\hat{TV}(\cdot,\cdot)\) is the total variation metric between two discrete distributions.
+This metric resembles that used by \citet{Hyndman2018-ia} who use a sum of Jenson-Shannon divergences rather than the total variation metric.
+However, we propose the use of total variation metric with an important advantage because the \(\delta_{j,k}\) is equivalent to a Manhattan distance between the stacked vectors \(\pi_j=(\pi'_{j,1},\ldots,\pi'_{j,336})'\) and \(\pi_k=(\pi'_{k,1},\ldots,\pi'_{k,336})'\).
+Unlike \citet{Hyndman2018-ia}, we do not have to compute all pairwise distances (an \(O(N^2)\) operation) before computing nearest neighbors; instead, we can compute exact nearest neighbors using k-d trees or, in an even faster time, approximate nearest neighbors.